Take these RV Shopping Tips to the Dealer

 Don’t only consider the price of RVs

 We went to every RV show within driving distance, spent countless hours on RV lots talking to salespeople, visited campgrounds to talk with RV owners, and read anything and everything we could find on this subject.
 We followed the guidelines below and it worked perfectly for us.
-We loved the Class A motorhome we picked out.

 1. Type of RV